RSS

 7. How much will the home inspection cost?

-Note: Pay the price once and only cry once!
+Note: Pay the price once, and cry only once!
 Do not go and look for the cheapest home inspector!

 8. Do you reinspect?